thephpleague/period/docs/4.0/chart/index.md

  last            [------------------------------)
 ~~~

-### Customized the graph looks
+### Customizing the graph looks

 The `GanttChart` class can be customized by providing a `GanttChartConfig` which defines:

-- the output medium via a `OutputWriter` implementing class.
+- the output medium via a `Output` implementing class.
 - the graph settings.
 (How the intervals will be stroked)
     - sets the graph width
     - sets the graph colors